kalenjordan/magehero/README.md

 of developers that merchants and agencies can trust.

-You can only upvote other developers if you are logged in and if you have already received at least one upvote.
+You can only upvote other developers if you are logged in and if you have already received at least two upvotes.

+#### Bro, this upvoting system sucks.
+What gives bro?

+I wrote a [post](https://mageunity.com/t/magehero-ranking/134) here explaining some of my thoughts around the upvoting system - please feel free to comment there:

 #### How do I get listed as a developer?